syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-sections.md

 ## Moving a slide within sections

-The following code explains how to move a slide from one section to another.
+The following code example demonstrates how to move a slide from one section to another.

 {% tabs %}